reduce-algebra/reduce-algebra/generic/emacs/REDUCE/README.txt

 Current status of ESL REDUCE
 ============================

+The build process gets as far as misc/compactf on which building the fasl file fails.
+This is probably not a catastrophe at this stage of development!

-ESL REDUCE now runs all of "alg.tst" correctly but about 20 times slower than the time shown in "alg.rlg" and with upper-case output.
+ESL REDUCE currently runs all of "alg/alg.tst" correctly but about 20 times slower than the time shown in "alg.rlg" and with upper-case output.
+(Slightly slower after the addition of bignum support -- maybe 24 times slower.
+This is not surprising and may be improvable.)

 Try other test files.

-The two test files in the poly directory fail on some examples.
-My guess is that this is because Elisp integers have limited size.

-Another issue appears to be that errors are not automatically continued when input is from a file.
+"poly/polydiv.tst" now runs correctly except that the intentional error is not automatically continued, which it should be when input is from a file.
+Also, the ^M characters appearing because some files use MS-DOS line endings are messy and distracting.

+"pol/poly.tst" runs better now.
+It fails on the complex example.
+The x^32-1 example is different and ugly, but this may be due to the previous failure.
+Some switches seem to be left wrongly set.
+The GCD test fails on "share n".